yashas-yeet/solar_projection_using_xgboost/readme.md

     * Download the CSV (ensure it includes Weather Data).

 2.  **Prepare Data:**
-    * Run the included master script to clean the raw CSV and compress it into hourly averages:
+    * Run the included master scripts to clean the raw CSV and compress it into hourly averages:
     ```bash
     python converter.py
     ```